Localization

 1. Open Nitro Studio > Configuration > Localization.

-1. Update the value field for every value you want to localize and save the file.
+1. In the translation file, update the translatedValue field for every value you want to localize and save the file.

-2. When you've finished translating your content, open the Localization page and click Upload Translation File.
+2. When you've finished translating your content, return to the Nitro Studio Localization page, add the file in the Translation Upload section, and then click Upload.

 Translate User Facing Elements